A central point of entry to ILSAs

 The ILSA Gateway, an initiative of the National Center for Education Statistics (NCES), was developed and is maintained by the International Association for the Evaluation of Educational Achievement (IEA), specifically the Research and Analysis Unit (RandA) at IEA Hamburg.

-The IEA coordinates the work of the ILSA Gateway Editorial Group, which established the foundation for the site by defining both the type of content to be presented and the study selection criteria.
-Current members include Mr. Ralph Carstens, Senior Research Advisor to the Executive Director of IEA; Dr. Sabine Meinck, Head of the Research, Analysis and Sampling Unit; and Mr. Heiko Sibberns, Senior Research Advisor to the Executive Director of IEA.
-The group receives advice and support from ICTS Unit Head Joachim Wolf and other IEA experts as well as from various IEA committees.
-Although the editorial group framed the gateway content, the specific study page content was developed in close collaboration with the many study directors and initiators.
-ILSA Gateway Production Manager Dr. Nathalie Mertes and the Coordinator Ms. Aysel Gojayeva manage the overall maintenance of the ILSA Gateway as well as communication and work of all internal and external parties involved.
+The IEA coordinated the work of the ILSA Gateway editorial group, which established the foundation for the site by defining both the type of content to be presented and the study selection criteria.
+The group received support from Steering Committee members, IEA study experts, various IEA committees, and ICTS Unit.
+Although the editorial group framed the Gateway content, the specific study page content was and still is developed in close collaboration with the many study directors and initiators.

 For more information about ILSA Gateway, feel free to contact us.